AguaClara/String-Digester/Report3.md

 The team fabricated a bench top model for flow mapping and conducted several rounds of tests to determine the distribution of flow in trickling filters with small rock and marble media.
 From these experiments, the team noticed that there were significant portions of the media that never got wet and thus concluded that a substantial volume of the trickling filter was unused due to preferential flow and therefore there is wasted space.
 From these tests the team also showed that a uniform packing material is superior to a random material.
 In an effort to both maximize the surface area to volume ratio and to minimize the footprint of the system by not wasting space, the team shifted focus towards strings as a possible filter media.
 This concept led the team to start with very preliminary testing of a system that was essentially an overflowing basin with strings submerged at the top, inside the basin, and draped over the sides to guide water down to a collection bucket below.
 In these initial tests, the team members observed that the water overflowing does in fact follow the along strings when it overflows.
 From these observations, the String Digester team will now begin more rigorous testing on the concept and investigate whether using strings in a wastewater treatment system is truly viable.

 [You are encouraged to provide some useful links to the previous work or some graphs to show the results.]

+[Response to comment: the previous work was very preliminary and no substantial or relevant data or graphs exist.]

 ## Literature Review
 ### Trickling Filters
 The filter media in a conventional trickling filter is usually a material such as rocks, gravel, shredded PVC bottles, or special pre-formed plastic filter media.
 Because all these materials are not regularly shaped and wastewater is not distributed exactly equally across the top of the media, the water follows the paths of least resistance and thus preferential flow occurs.
 Thus, there is wasted space in the filter that remains dry and unused.
 This leads to a less efficient treatment of organic matter than if all of the space in the filter were utilized.
 One suggestion from the author is specially manufactured plastic media, like corrugated plastic sheets or even hollow plastic cylinders, to optimize surface area for biofilm formation & allow for free movement of air [(Spuhler 2018).](https://www.sswm.info/node/8215)